 2009 – 2020

-The year 2009 was marked by the appearance of Windows 7.
-As a result, the circle disappeared from the logo, and the flag-window became larger.
+The appearance of Windows 7 marked the year 2009.
+As a result, the circle disappeared from the logo, and the flag window became larger.

 2012 – 2016

-The 2012 version was centered around the next operating system’s name – the eighth in a row.
-The designers have made the corporate symbol rectangular and even, moving to the beginning, the inscription “Windows’8”, which has become intensely black.
-This time set the stage for a completely different symbolism.
+The 2012 version was centered around the next operating system’s name—the eighth in a row.
+The designers made the corporate symbol rectangular and even.
+Moving to the beginning, the inscription “Windows’8” became intensely black.
+This time, it set the stage for a completely different symbolism.

 2013 – today

 When Windows was updated to version 8.1, the logo was changed.
-It became flat (two-dimensional) and simple, but at the same time looked very modern.
-The emblem depicted a rotated rectangle made up of four of the same smaller figures.
+It became flat (two-dimensional) and simple, but at the same time, it looked very modern.
+The emblem depicted a rotated rectangle of four of the same smaller figures.
 Thin white lines separated them.
 To the right of the icon was an inscription – neat, thin, chopped.
 Almost all letters were in lowercase, except for the first “W.”

 2015 – today

-With the arrival of the 10th version of Windows, the developers slightly tweaked the logo.
-They changed the system number, changed the sky blue color to blue, and shifted the letters slightly, reducing the inter-character distance.
+With the arrival of the 10th version of Windows, the developers tweaked the logo slightly.
+They changed the system number and the sky blue color to blue and shifted the letters slightly, reducing the inter-character distance.

 2020 – today

-In the current version, the designers added an “X” and painted each rectangle a specific blue shade.
+The designers added an “X” to the current version and painted each rectangle a specific shade of blue.
 The result is a gradient color transition from pale blue to rich cobalt.

 From the beginning, Windows’ visual identity consisted of three basic components: the window icon, the operating system name, and the corporation name.
-Based on their shape and location, the logo’s evolution includes four stages: the first is from 1985 to 1998, the second is 2000, the third is from 2001 to 2009, and the fourth is from 2012 to the present time.
-The modern variation is strictly geometric and monochrome, with a half-turned window, the squares of which look like glass.
+Based on their shape and location, the logo’s evolution includes four stages: the first is from 1985 to 1998, the second is from 2000, the third is from 2001 to 2009, and the fourth is from 2012 to the present.
+The modern variation is strictly geometric and monochrome, with a half-turned window whose squares look like glass.

 The writing style has changed with the redesign of the logo.
 But the letters, regardless of width, were always smooth, even sans serif.
 One of the most recent typefaces is Myriad Pro.

-The Windows palette consists of several bright colors: red, yellow, green, blue.
-The background is white.
-Black is also used for edging.
+The Windows palette has several bright colors: red, yellow, green, and blue.
+The background is white, and black is also used for edging.

 2021 – today